 Eligible working fathers are entitled to up to two weeks of paternity leave (Government-Paid Paternity Leave, GPPL) within 12 months from the child’s date of birth (inclusive of date of birth).

 The employer will pay all two weeks, with the Government reimbursing for all two weeks of the employee’s GPPL, capped at S$2,500 per week or a total of S$5,000.

 Employers are required to grant a leave of absence to national servicemen (NS) employees when they are called upon to perform their NS duties.
 For more details on Military Leave, visit the National service in Singapore.

-There is no statutory unpaid leave in Singapore.
+There is no statutory provision for unpaid leave in Singapore.

 Healthcare benefits are provided to employees via their Medisave Account (MA) under the CPF to cover any hospitalization and medical expenses.
 All Singapore Citizens and Permanent Residents are also automatically covered under MediShield Life, which covers large hospital bills and selected outpatient treatment costs.

 The employer pays 0.20% towards the Work Injury Compensation Insurance.
 Employers must obtain adequate work injury compensation insurance (WIC) for all employees doing non-manual work earning S$2,600 or less a month, excluding any overtime payment, bonus payment, annual wage supplement, productivity incentive payment and any allowance.
 This applies to both local and foreign employees.